browserengineering/book/book/embeds.md

         # ...
 ```

-Then when we get to the body, check for the `content-type` header, which will
+Then when processing the body body, check for the `content-type` header, which
-tell us how to decode the body of the HTTP response.
-We encountered this header
+will tell the browser how to decode the body of the HTTP response.
+I discussed
-briefly in [Chapter 1](/http.html#the-servers-response), where I noted that
+this header briefly in [Chapter 1](/http.html#the-servers-response), where I
-HTML web page responses have a value of `text/html` for this header.
-This value
+noted that HTML web page responses have a value of `text/html` for this header.
-is a [MIME type][mime-type].
-MIME stands for Multipurpose Internet Mail
+This value is a [MIME type][mime-type].
+MIME stands for Multipurpose Internet
-Extensions, and was originally intended for enumerating all of the acceptable
+Mail Extensions, and was originally intended for enumerating all of the
-data formats for email attachments.^[Most email these days is actually HTML,
+acceptable data formats for email attachments.^[Most email these days is
-and is encoded with the `text/html` MIME type.
-Gmail, for example, by default
+actually HTML, and is encoded with the `text/html` MIME type.
+Gmail, for
-uses this format, but can be put in a "plain text mode" that encodes the email
+example, by default uses this format, but can be put in a "plain text mode"
-in `text/plain`.]
-We've actually encountered two more content types already:
+that encodes the email in `text/plain`.]
+We've actually encountered two more
+content types already:`text/css` and `application/javascript`,^[The MIME
+type of javascript is `application/javascript`.] but since
-`text/css` and `application/javascript`, but since we assumed both were in
-`utf8` there was no need to differentiate in the code.^[That's not a correct
+it assumed both were in `utf8` there was no need to differentiate in the
-thing to do in a real browser, and alternate character sets are an exercise in
+code.^[That's not a correct thing to do in a real browser, and alternate
-chapter 1.]
+character sets are an exercise in chapter 1.]

 [mime-type]: https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types